 Treatment and prognosis

 AISE is a self-limiting condition, which tends to resolve in around 3-5 days.
 NSAIDs and antibiotics have been used in management.
-A correct diagnosis can avoid surgical intervention and the characteristic ultrasound findings can be particularly helpful given the overlap in clinical presentation with testicular torsion and other conditions.
+A correct diagnosis can obviate surgical intervention and the characteristic ultrasound findings can be particularly helpful given the overlap in clinical presentation with testicular torsion and other conditions.
 The use of Doppler ultrasound was shown to reduce the rate of surgical exploration by more than half in one study.

 Acute idiopathic scrotal oedema was first reported as a cause of the acute scrotum by Qvist in 1959.